 D'alembert Staking Plan

-The D’alembert staking plan, sometimes known as the ‘pyramid system’ was devised by the French mathematician Jean Le Rond D’alembert (born 1717) and subsequently took his name.
-His theory on the ‘Law of Equilibrium’, supposes a balance of successes and failures over a long series of specific events.
-The plan requires you to increase your stake by one unit after a loss and decrease your stake by one unit after a win.
-The intention is to end up at the beginning of the sequence but each time making at least one unit profit.
+The D’alembert Staking Plan requires you to increase your stake by one unit after a loss and decrease your stake by one unit after a win.
+The intention of the D’alembert staking plan is to end up at the beginning of the sequence but each time making at least one unit profit.

-In an attempt to simplify the process the following example once again assumes level stakes and level odds:
+In an attempt to simplify the D’alembert process the following example once again assumes level stakes and odds of 2 (even odds) :

 • On the first bet you play £10 win, bet £10 - if you lose, bet £20